 History of Magic Mushrooms

-Research into the therapeutic use of psilocybin began in the 1990s and continues today.
+Research into the therapeutic use of psilocybin began again in the 1990s after initial studies in the 1950-60s were halted.
 In 2018-2019 the FDA granted Breakthrough Therapy status for psilocybin to treat major depressive disorder and treatment-resistant depression.
-More clinical trials are investigating psilocybin to treat alcohol use disorder, depression, anxiety, headaches, and Parkinson’s Disease.
-Psilocybin will likely become FDA-approved for depression in 2024.
+Now clinical trials are investigating psilocybin to treat alcohol use disorder, depression, anxiety, headaches, and Parkinson’s Disease.
+Psilocybin is projected to become FDA-approved for depression in 2026 or 2027.

 What are the Effects of Magic Mushrooms?

-Psilocybin creates a shift in perception, heightened emotions, and distortion of our sense of time.
-Many consumers report feeling more connected and aware of their feelings and emotions, while some report having mystical experiences.
-It is not uncommon to feel childlike wonder or feelings of calm detachment.
+Psilocybin affects different people in slightly different ways but there are common themes in a psychedelic mushroom journey such as shifts in perception, heightened emotions, and a distortion of one’s sense of time.
+Many people who consume psilocybin mushrooms report feeling more connected and aware of their feelings and emotions, while some report having mystical experiences.
+It is not uncommon to feel wonder, awe, immense gratitude or feelings of calm non-attachment.

-Visual hallucinations are common and may include light halos, geometric patterns, distorted vision, and tracers.
-Overall, the psilocybin experience can be extremely positive to incredibly challenging.
-Post-trip people often describe feeling connected with the universe or even God.
+Visual distortions and hallucinations are common and may include light halos, geometric patterns, distorted vision and audio, movement of objects, such as trees that appear to breathe, amplified colors, and rich closed-eye visuals, like watching a movie with some incredible special effects.
+Overall, the psilocybin experience can range from being extremely positive to incredibly challenging.
+Post-trip reports often describe feeling connected with the universe, the infinite, and God .

 How to Safely Consume Magic Mushrooms

 The guidelines below are based on basic harm reduction principles.
-Harm reduction refers to strategies and principles for drug use that neither encourages nor discourages drug consumption but instead seeks to minimize the negative consequences of drug use.
+Harm reduction refers to strategies and principles for substance use that neither encourages or discourages recreational or intentional consumption but instead seeks to minimize the negative consequences of the use of these substances.

-Harm reduction is just as it sounds; it aims for consumers to avoid harm and employ common sense.
-Harm reduction presents a non-judgemental approach to people who choose to consume drugs.
+Harm reduction is just as it sounds – it aims for consumers to avoid harm and employ common sense.
+Harm reduction presents a non-judgemental approach to people who choose to consume psychoactive substances

-Below are simple guidelines for safely consuming magic mushrooms.
+Below are simple guidelines to consider for safety when consuming magic mushrooms.

 What Shrooms are you Consuming?